Funding Circle Review

 Funding Circle’s selling point?
 At 10 days or less from application to funding, this lender’s loans are much faster and easier to obtain than those from a bank.

 Unfortunately, Funding Circle’s qualifications are prohibitive to startups or less established businesses.
-To get a loan from this lender, you’re going to need at least two years in business, an annual revenue of at least $150K, and a credit score of 620 or more.
+To get a loan from this lender, you’re going to need at least two years in business and a credit score of 620 or more.

 However, if you qualify for a Funding Circle loan, this company is definitely worth investigating.
 A loan from your bank or credit union will likely give you better rates, but if you don’t have the time, the inclination, or the option of getting a bank loan, Funding Circle offers solid rates and fast service.